araobp/stm32-mcu/STM32L476-Nucleo-64/MEMSMIC/README.md

 Given the system clock rate at 80MHz, the clock divider should be larger than 25.

+To obtain 100kHz sampling rate, the clock divider is set to 25 and the decimation factor to 32.

 ## Bridge/jumper setting for one microphone (M1) acquisition

 ![SB](./SB.jpg)